webrcade/webrcade/README.md

 ## Documentation

-The [webЯcade Documentation](https://docs.webrcade.com/) consists of a [User Guide](https://docs.webrcade.com/userguide/), instructions specific to each [Platform](https://docs.webrcade.com/platforms/) supported by webЯcade, detailed information (button mappings, etc.) for the various [Application Types](https://docs.webrcade.com/apps/) (emulators, etc.), and guidance for developing your own [Feeds](https://docs.webrcade.com/feeds/).
+The [webЯcade Documentation](https://docs.webrcade.com/) consists of a [User Guide](https://docs.webrcade.com/userguide/), instructions specific to each [Platform](https://docs.webrcade.com/platforms/) (OS, devices) supported by webЯcade, detailed information (button mappings, etc.) for the various [Application Types](https://docs.webrcade.com/apps/) (emulators, etc.), and guidance for developing your own [Feeds](https://docs.webrcade.com/feeds/).

 The following steps are recommended for getting started with webЯcade: